Pakistan vs England: Jamie Smith gets mode and method right to underline 'awesome talent', says Nasser Hussain

 If anything, his first innings epitomised what Rob Key and Brendon McCullum are talking about.

-When you need to soak up pressure at 98-5, he soaked it up, he ground it out and got used to the low bounce.
+When England needed to soak up pressure at 98-5, he soaked it up, he ground it out and got used to the low bounce.

 You need to put bowlers under pressure when they are tiring, you need to go after them - that is exactly what Smith did.